Yakov Smirnoff

-Yakov Naumovich Pokhis (Яков Наумович Похис; born 24 January 1951), better known as Yakov Smirnoff (Яков Смирнов; /ˈsmɪərnɒf/), is a Soviet-American comedian, actor and writer.
+Yakov Naumovich Pokhis (Яков Наумович Похис; born 24 January 1951), better known as Yakov Smirnoff (Яков Смирнов; /ˈsmɪərnɒf/), is an American comedian, actor and writer.
 He began his career as a stand-up comedian in the Soviet Union, then immigrated to the United States in 1977 in order to pursue an American show business career, not yet knowing any English.

 He reached his biggest success in the mid-to-late 1980s, appearing in several films which include Moscow on the Hudson with Robin Williams, The Money Pit with Tom Hanks, Heartburn with Jack Nicholson and Meryl Streep, and Brewster's Millions with Richard Pryor.
 He was a star of the television series What a Country! and was a recurring guest star on NBC's hit television series Night Court playing the part of Yakov Korolenko.
 His comic persona was of a naive immigrant from the Soviet Union who was perpetually confused and delighted by life in the United States.
-His humor combined a mockery of life under Communist states and of consumerism in the United States, as well as word play caused by misunderstanding of American phrases and culture, all punctuated by the catchphrase, "And I thought, 'What a country!'
+His humor combined a mockery of both life in the Soviet Union and its satellites, and of capitalist consumerism in the United States, as well as word play caused by misunderstanding of American phrases and culture, all punctuated by the catchphrase, "And I thought, 'What a country!'

-The Fall of Communism starting in 1989 and the dissolution of the Soviet Union in 1991 brought an end to Smirnoff's widespread popularity, although he continued to perform.
+Following the dissolution of the Soviet Union in 1991, he continued to perform.
 In 1993, he began performing year round at his own theater in Branson, Missouri.
 As of 2024, he occasionally still performs limited dates at his theater in Branson while touring worldwide.
 Smirnoff earned a master's degree in psychology from the University of Pennsylvania in 2006 and a doctorate in psychology and global leadership from Pepperdine University in 2019.
 He has also taught a course titled "The Business of Laughter" at Missouri State University and at Drury University.